We currently have several team members overseas vacationing & getting their holiday on. We thought it would be a good time to talk about travel.

 If you normally mow the lawn yourself, pay a local teen to do it for you during your away time.
 Nothing says “I haven’t been home for four weeks” like front grass that is normally well kept suddenly up to your knees.

 2. Mum?
 Yes, she’s the word

 Don’t announce your pending vacation.
 Get in the habit of using your social media channels to describe what did happen (past) not what is going to happen (future.)
 If you can avoid letting thousands of people know you’re going to be away, that’s clearly best.
 Want to post your airport departure photos anyway?
 Lock down the privacy settings to ensure only trusted family & friends can see.
-We often forget who can see each status and don’t go out of our way to prevent thieves from peeking in.
-You close your curtains at night for privacy so do the same online.
+Apart from online security, you can also enhance the physical security of your home by investing in Ultimate Roller Shutters, the most trusted roller shutter brand in Australia and around the world.
+Just as you close your curtains at night for privacy, it’s important to take measures to prevent thieves from peeking into your home, both offline and online.